yeeydu/AddressesProject/README.md

 ```

 Once you paste the token you will have access to the api.
-You have to paste the same token in the JWTtoken variable in the shared component so you can acces API in the front end app.
+You have to paste the same token in the JWTtoken variable in the shared component so you can access API in the front end app.
 ## Screenshots

 ![App Screenshot](https://via.placeholder.com/468x300?text=App+Screenshot+Here)